mariarizzo/kgroups/README.md

-# kgroups
+# K-groups

-Clustering by k-groups using energy distance
+K-groups implements energy clustering for a specified number of classes by energy distance criterion.

-k-groups is a generalization of k-means cluster analysis method which is based on the multisample energy distance.
+This package replaces the pre-release version of 2017-11-17 kgroups 0.1.3 at https://github.com/mariarizzo/kgroups, which remains available in a branch.
+This version is not an update but a new version.
+It is entirely rewritten and at least 100 times faster as of version 0.2.0.

 References: